The Crisis of European Sciences and Transcendental Phenomenology: Reception

 Carr described the work as important, while R. Philip Buckley maintained that its themes continue to be relevant to contemporary philosophy.
 Buckley credited Husserl with providing a powerful "critique of the development of modern science".
 However, he suggested that the book's history makes it clear that Husserl found it a struggle to "give clearer expression to his ideas and to unify them into a coherent whole" while working on it.
 He noted that Husserl was dissatisfied with Part III of the work and wanted to revise it.
 He also argued that the work left some problems unresolved, including the question of how the decay of philosophy and science has made the existence of that decay apparent.
 Dan R. Stiver maintained that because The Crisis of European Sciences and Transcendental Phenomenology is unfinished, its interpretation is "notoriously difficult."
 He maintained that in it, Husserl adopted views that placed his belief in the possibility of basing philosophy on the "direct givenness to intuition of what is experienced" under severe strain.
 He argued that while one of Husserl's comments has been seen as expressing his awareness of the failure of phenomenology, it was more likely that Husserl wanted to recognize that "what had been a burgeoning program attracting many disciples had fallen to the wayside with its founder, having been overtaken by other philosophical movements."

 The philosopher Richard Velkley considered Husserl's reflections on the lifeworld to be among the "most striking and fundamental" of the new concerns that Husserl developed in response to his awareness of a contemporary moral and political crisis.
 However, he considered details of Husserl's account of science open to question.
 The philosopher Roger Scruton used Husserl's concept of the lifeworld to explore the nature of human sexuality.
 He maintained that Husserl correctly recognized that the lifeworld is given intersubjectively, but that the "transcendental psychology" Husserl adopted in association with the idea of its intersubjectivity is flawed.
-The economist Peter Galbács wrote that some researches utilized the work to show how other disciplines, such as mainstream economics, shared the crisis of modern sciences.
+The economist Peter Galbács wrote that some researchers used the work to show how other disciplines, such as mainstream economics, shared the crisis of modern sciences.